5 JavaScript Priority Levels and How to Use Them

 These scripts enable fundamental interactions.
 Without them, critical tasks like site navigation, adding items to a cart, cookie notice or performing a search become impossible.
 They are indispensable for the site's core functionality.

 These scripts should be placed in the head of the page with either the async or defer attribute.
+For a full comparison of these two approaches, see async vs defer and how they affect the Core Web Vitals.

 <script defer src="critical.js"></script>